dilawar/ncbs/handbook/student_handbook.markdown

 guidelines.
 Failure to keep to these standards will have dire consequences, which could include expulsion from the programme.

+## Investigation of misconduct
-**Investigation of misconduct:** Allegations of academic misconduct must be brought to the notice of Head Academics.
+ Allegations of academic misconduct must be brought to the notice of Head Academics.
 These allegations will be investigated by Campus Ethics Committees (CECs) consisting of members of the faculty of both NCBS and inStem.
 CECs can investigate all academic violations of the campus ethics policy, including cases of fraud, plagiarism, and cheating.
-The CECs must: summarise the original complaints, establish the timeline of events, and list the parties involved; determine whether there was any violation of the campus ethics policy; inform the individual being investigated of their rights;
+The CECs must summarise the original complaints, establish the timeline of events, and list the parties involved; determine whether there was any violation of the campus ethics policy; inform the individual being investigated of their rights;